 Type it.
 This sounds so basic.
 But I have to say this next bit because I have been asked this question.

 An application in writing generally means typed.

 Cover Letter Rule # 9

-Plain white paper please.
-Pretty pink perfumed pages or something similar are never a good idea.
+Plain white paper, please.
+Pretty pink perfumed pages or something similar is never a good idea.
 Your letter will be unique, but for the wrong reasons.

 Cover Letter Rule # 10

 OK, I’ve crammed a few things here into one rule.
 A cover letter should not be:

 – a standard letter that you send out to everyone